 Normally this wouldn’t bug me because I could choose not to associate myself with them.
 But when professors pair me with these idiots for group projects, there’s not much I can do.
 There’s no choice but to deal with their minuscule effort that causes more stress because I’m the one who has to pick up the slack.
 How’s that fair?
 It’s not.
 People like me with a strong work ethic have to cover these peoples’ useless asses time after time.

 The worst part about all of this is that it’s not going to end when I graduate.
-There will always be incompetent people in my life whether I like it or not.
-Not everyone cares about succeeding and making the most out of their life.
-This has always seemed odd to me because we’re given one life, right?
-So why wouldn’t you want to spend that life working to fulfill all your hopes and dreams to the best of your ability?
-Instead these people are simply drifting about, never making an actual impact on anything or anyone.
-I guess the question on my mind for these people would be… Is this really the kind of life you want to be leading?
-After all, life is only as meaningful as you make it.
+Incompetence will follow me.
+Not everyone cares about succeeding.
+This seems odd to me because we’re given one life, right?
+So why not do your best?
+Instead, these people are drifting about, never making an actual impact.
+The question on my mind for these people would be, “Is this really the kind of life you want to be leading?”
+After all, life’s only as meaningful as you make it.